+We checked in with alumna Marley Suarez, who took a gap semester on Carpe Diem’s East Africa program in Spring 2015.
+Learn where life has taken her post-Carpe Diem!
+What have you been doing since your Carpe Diem experience?
 Since finishing my Carpe Diem semester in 2015, I have continued to follow my wandering heart.
 Balancing a life of traveling—mostly back to East Africa with a stint around Southeast Asia—and… Read More

 By Executive Director, Jenny Huq To the Parents of the Nkula Spring 2018 Students,

 I have had the pleasure of speaking with some of you before your students departed for East Africa three months ago.
 Most of you I do not know directly; although, I feel a connection to all of you because I had the incredible opportunity to spend three weeks in Tanzania with your students.